struggling to stand up after sitting

 Don't let muscle weakness dictate your life!
 Here's what you can do:

-• Talk to your Physical Therapist: Sarcopenia (muscle loss)is a natural process, physical therapists can educate you on how to regain muscle and muscle strength.
+• Talk to your Physical Therapist: Sarcopenia (muscle loss)is a natural process, and physical therapists can educate you on how to regain muscle and muscle strength.

 • Get active: Start with simple exercises like chair squats, heel lifts, and wall walks.
 Gradually increase intensity and duration as you get stronger.